Tennis (1984 video game): Development and release

 In 1983, the Famicom had only three launch games, and its library would total seven, including Tennis.
 Shigeru Miyamoto said he was "directly in charge of the character design and the game design".
 The game was developed in 1983.

 In 1984, it was included in the Nintendo VS. System arcade game series under the name which was released in Japan on January 18, 1984.
 In 1985, Hudson Soft published Tennis for the PC-8801.
 It was re-released for the North American launch of the Nintendo Entertainment System in October 1985.
 Nintendo ported the game to the Game Boy in 1989, and to the Nintendo e-Reader in 2002.

 The NES version is embedded in the life simulation game Animal Crossing (2001), and in the party video game WarioWare: Twisted!
 (2004) as one of 9-Volt's minigames.
-For the Virtual Console, Nintendo republished the NES version to the Wii in 2006 and the Wii U in 2013 and the Game Boy version to the Nintendo 3DS in 2011.
+It was also released for the Virtual Console for the Wii in 2006 and the Wii U in 2013 and the Game Boy version to the Nintendo 3DS in 2011.
 This version was added to the Nintendo Classics service in late 2018.
+The arcade version was released by Hamster Corporation as part of their Arcade Archives series for the Nintendo Switch in December 2020.